How To Dry Flowers: Unexpected Drying Methods That WORK!

 Dehydrated, dried flowers are good for potpourri, are excellent for resin if you want the whole flower (as opposed to pressed), and is my favorite method of preserving flowers for tea, such as chamomile, rosehips and dried tea herbs such as mint and raspberry leaf.

-Flowers can easily be dried in a food dehydrator.
+Flowers can easily be dried in a food dehydrator (this one is from Amazon).
 Here is how:

 The pressed flower drying method is a great way to preserve special flowers that you want to keep forever.
 This flower drying method will take a long time and will produce flat, preserved flowers.